JekaGrib/lola/README.md

 For E2E tests you can use SQL scripts from folder "testMigrations" and put them to "migrations".

+If you don`t need to execute migrations at app start you can leave the folder "migration" empty.

 ## 3. Add default entities to db
 Application has several default db entities:
 1. default picture  - picture of deleted user